 It has a 40W soundbar, 40W subwoofer, and 160W peak power.
 The soundbar has everything you would expect, including Bluetooth connectivity and remote control.
 Creative has also included a USB port that allows you to play MP3s from a USB thumb drive.

-- There are many connectivity options, including HDMI ARC.
+- There are many connectivity methods, include HDMI ARC.

 - Kit for wall mounting included

 - You can play audio from USB thumb drives.